devleaks/divelog/README.md

 ### Relation to hypeGallery ###

-When some pictures or videos related to the dive are published in an album, and the relationship
+When  pictures or videos related to the dive are published in an album, the relationship

 ```php
 add_entity_relationship($divelog_GUID, "divelog_media", $album_GUID)